covcom/304CEM/labs/04 Introduction to NodeJS/01 Introduction/README.md

 1. move the application logic into its own `weather.js` module.
 Since the API call is *async* you will need to implement a callback.
 2. extract and display the wind speed and temperature.
 3. use the **node-persist** module to store the weather forecast for a given location.
 Each location is given a unique **id** which can be found in the JSON data.
 Use this as the storage key.
+4. add another module function to retrieve a 7 day forecast for the specified location.
+You will need to read the [API documentation](http://openweathermap.org/forecast16) to discover the URL format and that data it returns.

 ## Presentation